HuangChiEn/easy_config/pypi_pkg/README.md

 ---

 ### Newly update features 🚀
+1. Better syntax for override argument via commendline
+2. Better syntax for declare the config file
+3. Various support of config conversion, including omegaconf, dataclasses, dict, ..., etc.
+4. Support enviroment variable (os.Env) interpolation
+5. Dynamic sub-config loading..
-1. same as 2.1.1, but update the document on pypi and add a new logo ~
+6. Also update document and some handy examples ~

 ---

 ### Bug Fixed 🐛
-#### No bug report in previous version, feel free to report the bug via issue on github.
+#### config string with extra space caused config error, and it's fixed in this version.
 ---

 ### Dependencies 🏗️
-This package is written for Python 3.8 (but 3.6+ may be supported).
+This package is written for Python 3.8.
+After refactor in this version, this package also support down to python 3.6!!
 Of course, light-weight solution **do not** contain any 3-rd package complex dependencies.
 The python standard package (such as pathlib, sys, .., etc) is the only source of dependencies, so you don't need to worry about that ~ ~
-> However, if you want to use the IO_Converter (config conversion mechnaism), you still need to install omegaconf for integrate with hydra ~
+> However, if you want to use the IO_Converter for converting config into omegaconf, you still need to install omegaconf for this functionality ~

 ---